Scripture: “I chose you and appointed you so that you might go and bear fruit – fruit that will last” – John 15:16, NIV

 I recently felt God show me that just like a tree needs certain ingredients in order to bear good fruit (light, water and nutrients), so we also need to have three key ingredients in our lives if we are going to bear fruit for His Kingdom – Intimacy, Work and Warfare.

 Ultimately our entire Christian life is about intimacy with God.
-Jesus died to restore to us the deep communion that Adam had with God ‘in the cool of the day’.
+Jesus died to restore to us the deep communion that Adam had with God in the garden of Eden.
 If we do not have intimacy with the Father, we are without our source of strength, affirmation, encouragement, love, power, vision and direction.
 Devoid of these things, our chances of bearing fruit are pretty slim!
 Actually even that’s an understatement because Jesus said that apart from Him we can do NOTHING.
 I thank God today that He is more passionate about being intimate with me than I am with Him.
 He never sleeps nor slumbers, so He is available 24-7 to commune with me (and with you) by His Holy Spirit.

 Out of our intimacy with God comes vision and direction, for He is a God who speaks!
 He is able to reveal to us the call He has placed on our lives and He always equips us with the gifts we need to complete the task.
 Once we know what we are supposed to be doing, we can get to work!
 Unless you and I act upon what He tells us in the secret place, vision will never become reality.
 Often He is calling us to take simple steps of faith and obedience and to trust Him with the consequences.
 The fear of the Lord needs to replace the fear of man, which means no more worrying about what other people will think of us!